-SECTION 1.
-Title 6 of the General Laws entitled "COMMERCIAL LAW - GENERAL 2 REGULATORY PROVISIONS" is hereby amended by adding thereto the following chapter: 3 CHAPTER 41.1 PATENT INFRINGEMENT 4 5 6-41.1-1.
-Legislative findings and statement of purpose. -- (a) Rhode Island is striving to build an entrepreneurial and knowledge-based economy.
-Attracting and nurturing small and 6 7 medium-size internet technology ("IT") and other knowledge-based companies is an important 8 part of this effort and will be beneficial to Rhode Island's future.
-9 (b) Patents are essential to encouraging innovation, especially in the IT and knowledge-10 based fields.
+2 REGULATORY PROVISIONS" is hereby amended by adding thereto the following chapter: 3 CHAPTER 41.1 4 PATENT INFRINGEMENT 5 6-41.1-1.
+Legislative findings and statement of purpose.-- (a) Rhode Island is striving to build an entrepreneurial and knowledge-based economy.
+Attracting and nurturing Internet 6 7 technology ("IT") and other knowledge-based companies is an important part of this effort and 8 will be beneficial to Rhode Island's future.
+9 (b) Patents are essential to encouraging innovation, especially in the IT and knowledge 10 based fields.
 The protections afforded by the federal patent system create an incentive to invest in research and innovation, which spurs economic growth.
 Patent holders have every right to 11 12 enforce their patents when they are infringed, and patent enforcement litigation is necessary to 13 protect intellectual property.
 14 (c) The general assembly does not wish to interfere with the good faith enforcement of 15 patents or good faith patent litigation.
 The general assembly also recognizes that Rhode Island is preempted from passing any law that conflicts with federal patent law.
 16 17 (d) Patent litigation can be technical, complex, and expensive.
-The expense of patent 18 litigation, which may cost hundreds of thousands of dollars or more, can be a significant burden 19 on small and medium-size companies, Rhode Island wishes to help its businesses avoid these
+The expense of patent 18 litigation, which may cost hundreds of thousands of dollars or more, can be a significant burden 19 on small and medium-size companies.
+Rhode Island wishes to help its businesses avoid these